gusta01010/ProgressivePiano/README.md

 Progressive Piano (or PPiano for short) is an application with a clean user interface that allows you to interact with virtual piano sheets through your keyboard responses, making it usable for learning purposes.

 # Branches
-Progressive Piano is being developed using a two-branch system to guarantee a clean acknowledgement of the functionality for all users.
+Progressive Piano is being developed using a two-branch system to guarantee a clean acknowledgement of the system functionality for all users.

-- `singlekey` - **Recommended for basic users.** This is the most stable and recommended branch, still in development.
+- `singlekey` - **Recommended for basic users.** This is the most stable and recommended branch.

 - `multikey` - **Not recommended for casual use.** This branch will have the latest features, still in development.

 # Questions or suggestions?